- Medicines Diagnostics and Disease Modelling

 About me

-- 1989 - BSc.
-(Hons) Pharmacology, University of Glasgow
+- 1989 - BSc (Hons) Pharmacology, University of Glasgow

-- 1994 - DPhil.
-Pharmacology, University of Oxford
+- 1994 - DPhil Pharmacology, University of Oxford

-I graduated with a BSc (Hons) in Pharmacology from the University of Glasgow and a DPhil in Pharmacology from the University of Oxford.
-I carried out post-doctoral research with Professor David Manning at the University of Pennsylvania on G protein-coupled receptor signalling supported by an American Heart Association fellowship.
+I joined the University of Westminster in 2011 as a Senior Lecturer in Pharmacology and Physiology.
+I graduated with a BSc (Hons) in Pharmacology from the University of Glasgow and worked at Parke-Davis pharmaceutical company in Cambridge before starting a DPhil in Pharmacology at the University of Oxford.
+For my DPhil I investigated cell signalling pathways of a neuropeptide receptor and I continued this theme in post-doctoral research with Professor David Manning at the University of Pennsylvania on G protein-coupled receptor signalling supported by an American Heart Association fellowship.
 After this I worked as post-doctoral researcher at Duke University, USA in the laboratory of Professor Ralph Snyderman on chemoattractant receptor signalling in immune cells and was subsequently appointed as an Assistant Research Professor.

 Teaching